mkp170791/numpy/doc/neps/nep-0003-math_config_clean.rst

 Executive summary
 =================

-Before building numpy.core, we use some configuration tests to gather some information about available math functions.
+Before building numpy_demo.core, we use some configuration tests to gather some information about available math functions.
 Over the years, the configuration became convoluted, to the point it became difficult to support new platforms easily.